Grape Bay Ltd v A-G of Bermuda

 Grape Bay Ltd v Attorney-General of Bermuda [1999] UKPC 43 is a case concerning expressly analogous principles to compulsory purchase by the Judicial Committee of the Privy Council and is important for English land law.
 It directly concerns a state prohibition which impacts a development that is underway, by agreement but not in any substantive physical form.
 It held that an Act passed by the Bermudian legislature to prevent foreign corporation restaurants from opening (including McDonald's) did not amount to a "regulatory taking" or an unconstitutional deprivation of property without compensation.
-In doing so, Lord Hoffmann distinguished between an infringement of "liberty" and an infringement of "property" in a manner similar to Wesley Newcomb Hohfeld's classic analysis.

 Facts

 McDonald's attempted to open a new branch in Bermuda, under the company name of Grape Bay Ltd. Residents objected, and a Bill was brought to the lower house to prohibit new foreign restaurants.
 It was defeated in the Senate of Bermuda, but a second reading followed.
 McDonald's was keen to press ahead and prepared to challenge it as unconstitutional.
 It passed as the Governor of Bermuda signed the Prohibited Restaurant Act 1997 stopping any non-Bermudian restaurant that was not already established from being set up.
 McDonald's filed a challenge under Articles 1(c) and 13 of the Bermudian Constitution, alleging that it had been deprived of property without compensation.
 It contended that although it owned no land in Bermuda yet, the various contracts and options it had entered into amounted to a "chose in action" that was being displaced (devalued) by the Act.
 The general right of property in article 13 is not taken, but the more general reference in article 1(c) to "protection for the privacy of his home and other property and from deprivation of property without compensation" was enough to cover their position.